UIUC-optimization/nsf-scheduler/README.md

   6. Run a feasibility post-test on the resulting schedule to ensure that no constraints were violated (this is mainly used for debugging purposes).

+  7. Optional: Attempt to schedule any unscheduled panels on alternate dates within the same week, while ensuring that rescheduling a panel does not cause a panel organizer to be double-booked on any date.

-  7. Output the schedule and solution information to the appropriate files.
+  8. Output the schedule and solution information to the appropriate files.

 Solvers